TMJ Treatment Boise, ID

 What is a TMJ Disorder?

-A TMJ disorder, called TMD, refers to a dysfunction in the temporomandibular joint.
-It is a group of conditions that affects the function of the TMJ and the muscles and ligaments that surround it.
+A TMJ disorder, called TMD which is short for temporomandibular joint disorder, refers to a dysfunction in the TMJ.
+This group of conditions affects the function of the TMJ and the muscles and ligaments that surround it.
 When these joints cannot function properly, it can lead to jaw pain, restricted jaw movement, and other symptoms.
+These symptoms are often from the pressure on the jaw joint and muscle.

 • Teeth grinding